cztomczak/cefpython/README.md

    for Python.
 3. Render web content off-screen in applications that use custom drawing frameworks
-4. Use it for automated testing of web applications with more advanced capabilities than [Selenium](https://www.seleniumhq.org/) web browser automation thanks to CEF low level programming APIs
+4. Use it for automated testing of web applications with more advanced capabilities than [Selenium](https://www.seleniumhq.org/) web browser automation due to CEF low level programming APIs
 5. Use it for web scraping, as a web crawler or other kind of internet bots